Papishushi/KSLOTD/README.md

 If you decide to modidy, distribute, fork or use commercially this malware you must declare the source code publicly, and license it under the [GNU General Public License v3.0](https://github.com/Papishushi/KSLOTD/blob/main/LICENSE).

-If you use this tool for nefarius use as I said "I dont accept any responsibility or liability for the use of this licensed work."
+If you use this tool for nefarius purpose as I said "_I dont accept any responsibility or liability for the use of this licensed work._"

 Cheers